carloskiki/asm-feature-extraction/draft.md

 The underlying LLM can also replaced seamlessly without invalidating the database, meaning that our method will continue to scale with the performance improvements of LLMs - an area which is showing impressive growth and development.
 Furthermore, if a section of the prompt was edited to modify the output feature set, the database can still be maintained without having to regenerate a new feature set.
-Default values or values derived from other fields in the feature set can be added as is standard with database migrations.
+Default values or values derived from other fields in the feature set can be added, as is standard with database migrations.

 Another key advantage of our method also stems from its textual representation of the extracted feature set.
 As highlighted